ChristopherLu/chrislu.github.io/_pages/vacancies.md

 ---
 ## **INTERNSHIP POSITION**

-NO. We do NOT take ANY interns at UCL.
+NO. We do NOT take ANY interns.
 Please do NOT email me about the internship opportunity.